ArnuldOnData/rshiny/Hello World/Flask/README.md

 `flask run`

-This will print some text in terminal and then open a tab/window in your browser immediately:
+This will print some text in the terminal and then open a tab/window in your browser immediately:

 ![picture](https://i.postimg.cc/bwRvXQrZ/Screenshot-from-2020-10-16-23-20-06.png)